 Housing costs in Wilmington are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Wilmington is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Wilmington isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Wilmington are a mix of both white- and blue-collar jobs.
 Overall, Wilmington is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Wilmington who work in office and administrative support (16.62%), management occupations (10.80%), and healthcare (8.40%).
+There are especially a lot of people living in Wilmington who work in office and administrative support (12.68%), management occupations (11.37%), and sales jobs (9.69%).

 Also of interest is that Wilmington has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Wilmington in 2010 was $38,303, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $153,212 for a family of four.
+The per capita income in Wilmington in 2010 was $47,330, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $189,320 for a family of four.

 The people who call Wilmington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wilmington residents report their race to be White, followed by Asian.
-Important ancestries of people in Wilmington include Italian, English, French, and German.
+Important ancestries of people in Wilmington include Italian, Irish, English, French, and French Canadian.

 The most common language spoken in Wilmington is English.
-Other important languages spoken here include Portuguese and Spanish.
+Other important languages spoken here include Langs. of India and Portuguese.